HoangNguyen58TH1/HoangNguyen58TH1/README.md

 ### Hi there 👋

-- 🌱 I’m  a Ruby on Rails developer.
+- 🌱 I'm a Ruby on Rails developer with one year of experience.